Our Research

 • UConn Office of Undergraduate Research Supply Award (Y. Lopez & K. Valerio)

-• UConn Psychology Department Undergraduate Research Grant (C. Flores, S. Limaye, D. Liyanage, S. Moncayo, Y. Lopez, & K. Valerio)
+• UConn Psychology Department Undergraduate Research Grant (R. Martinez, C. Flores, S. Limaye, D. Liyanage, S. Moncayo, Y. Lopez, & K. Valerio)

 • UConn Summer Undergraduate Research Fund Award (K. Valerio)